icopy-site/awesome/docs/awesome/awesome-raspberry-pi.md

 <a href="https://www.raspberrypi.org"><img src="https://www.raspberrypi.org/wp-content/uploads/2012/03/raspberry-pi-logo.png" alt="Raspberry Pi Logo" align="left" style="margin-right: 25px" height=150></a>

 > The Raspberry Pi is a series of credit card-sized single-board computers developed in the United Kingdom by the Raspberry Pi Foundation to promote the teaching of basic computer science in schools and developing countries.
-Official Link: [Raspberry Pi Homepage](https://raspberrypi.org)
+Official Link: [Raspberry Pi Foundation Homepage](https://raspberrypi.org), [Raspberry Pi Computer Homepage](https://www.raspberrypi.com)

 This list is a collection of tools, projects, images and resources conforming to the [Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md)